 That logic still holds in 2026, but the evaluation has become far more nuanced.
 Google no longer simply counts links.
 It evaluates the topical relevance of the linking site, the editorial context in which the link appears, the entity trust of the linking domain, and whether the link placement looks natural or manufactured.
 A single well-placed backlink from a respected industry publication is worth more than 200 links from irrelevant blogs that exist primarily to sell links.

-There is also a newer dimension: AI-driven search systems — including Google AI Overviews, Perplexity, and ChatGPT — use backlinks and brand citations as part of their trust architecture.
-When your brand is referenced across high-authority, editorially maintained sources, AI systems are more likely to surface and recommend your content.
-Backlinks have become infrastructure for AI visibility, not just traditional rankings.
+There is also a newer and increasingly important dimension in 2026: AI citation authority.
+AI-driven search systems — including Google AI Overviews, Google AI Mode, Perplexity, and ChatGPT — use backlinks and brand citations as part of their trust architecture.
+When your brand is consistently referenced across high-authority, editorially maintained sources, AI systems are more likely to surface and recommend your content in their responses.
+Backlinks have become infrastructure for AI visibility, not just traditional organic rankings.
+Understanding this dual function — rankings and AI citations — changes how you should think about link-building strategy.
+For the full picture on AI-era search, see our guide on how GEO, AEO, and AIO actually work and our breakdown of GEO vs SEO in 2026.

 Two technical terms to know.
 A dofollow link passes link equity — meaning it actively contributes to your domain’s authority and rankings.
 A nofollow link (marked with rel="nofollow") does not pass direct ranking equity, but still contributes to referral traffic, brand exposure, and a natural-looking link profile.
 Both belong in a healthy backlink portfolio.